Upcoming Events

 Don't be discouraged if your initial attempts fail to get everyone talking.
 Recently I interviewed first cousins for a family history book.
 I had a list of six simple questions - most of which met with little response.
 But when I simply started talking about their parent and my memories, especially when I mentioned specific events or personality traits, their stories started to flow and each memory triggered another.
 I ended up with many new anecdotes that filled in gaps in our family timeline.

-There are myriad articles, how-tos, and videos online to help you plan your family get-together, formal interview questions, or after-dinner genealogy games.
-Just Google away or check the website of your favorite database, magazine, or genealogist.
+Check out the news article below for a number of creative and fun ideas for your family gatherings.
+There are also myriad articles, how-tos, and videos online to help you plan your family get-together, formal interview questions, or after-dinner genealogy games.
+Just Google away or view the website of your favorite database, magazine, or genealogist.
 Don't let another year go by without tapping into the wealth of information you have right around your dinner table.